Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 Plenty of room to roam at Central Bark Dog Park.
 Photo by BringFido/Randall

-While there isn’t a lot at this highway exit in rural Indiana, everything Fido could need is right under his nose, including the Fairfield Inn & Suites Fair Oaks Farms.
+While there isn’t a lot at this highway exit in rural Indiana, everything Fido could need is right under his nose, including the Fairfield Inn & Suites by Marriott Fair Oaks Farms.
 Your hungry hound can even join you for a delicious meal at the outdoor tables of Fair Oaks Cowfe.